marwahaha/berkeleystreets/README.md

 # Streets of Berkeley CA

+What streets are in Berkeley?
+Have you seen them all?

 ## 1. Query for data
 I went to [this site](https://www.melissa.com/v2/lookups/addresssearch/?number=&street=&city=Berkeley&state=CA&zip=&fmt=json&id=) and copied the results to `data.json`.